kubevela/kubevela/docs/en/platform-engineers/workload-type.md

 ## Step 1: Create Workload Definition

-To register OpenFaaS as a new workload type in KubeVela, the only thing needed is to create a OAM `WorkloadDefinition` object for it.
+To register OpenFaaS as a new workload type in KubeVela, the only thing needed is to create an OAM `WorkloadDefinition` object for it.
 A full example can be found in this [openfaas.yaml](https://github.com/oam-dev/catalog/blob/master/registry/openfaas.yaml).
 Several highlights are list below.

 ### 1. Describe The Workload Type